splunk/public-o11y-docs/sp-oncall/notifications/notification-types.rst

     <h2>WhatsApp</h2>
   </embed>

-WhatsApp notifications can be used in your personal paging policy.
-To enable WhatsApp, please download and configure the WhatsApp application from the Apple App Store or Google Play Store.
+You can use WhatsApp notifications in your personal paging policy.
+To enable WhatsApp, download and configure the WhatsApp application from the Apple App Store or Google Play Store.
 Next, access your user profile in Splunk On-Call and enter and verify your mobile number.
-Once verified, an :guilabel:`Enable WhatsApp` button will appear next to the number.
-After following the verification prompts, you will be able to use WhatsApp in your Paging Policy.
+After verification, an :guilabel:`Enable WhatsApp` button will appear next to the number and you'll be able to use WhatsApp in your Paging Policy.

 .. raw:: html